whereverittakes/odin-recipes/README.md

     Odin Recipes Project

-        Facilitate the understanding and dynamics of the overall use of Git.
+        Facilitate the understanding and dynamics of the overall use of Git and specially HTML

+            //First Recipe HTML Project by Odin completed on 12:25 PM 1/31